apos37/dev-debug-tools/readme.txt

 Requires at least: 5.9.0
 Tested up to: 6.1.1
 Requires PHP: 7.4
-Stable tag: 1.3.9
+Stable tag: 1.3.11
 License: GPL v2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 WordPress debugging and testing tools for developers

 == Description ==
-A simple plugin that gives developers the tools they need to debug and test things as they develop and troubleshoot their WordPress site.
+Developers tools for debugging and testing things as you develop and troubleshoot your WordPress site.

 * View debug.log and error logs directly from admin in your timezone, conveniently combining repeats for readability, and with quick links to search Google for suggested solutions.
 * Quickly clear your debug and error logs with a click of a button.